From Budgeting to Investing, Protecting Yourself from Scams to Building Wealth, Here’s Everything You Need to Know about Personal Finance

 16. Don’t neglect your taxes

-To avoid issues with your taxes, make sure to keep good records, file your taxes on time, and pay any taxes owed in full.
+To avoid issues with your taxes, keep good records, file your taxes on time, and pay any taxes owed in full.
 And if you’re unsure about your tax obligations, consider working with a tax professional who can help you navigate the system.
 (Check: 50 Essential Tips for the this Tax Season)

 17. Be mindful of fees